ludder/wp-2014-gruntified/README.md

 # Wordpress twenty fourteen theme built with Grunt and Sass

-To quickly deploy new instances of Wordpress, it would be handy to generate and test copy's of the Wordpress Twenty Fourteen theme (2014) with Grunt.
+To quickly deploy new instances of Wordpress, it would be handy to change, generate and test Wordpress themes based on the Twenty Fourteen theme (2014) with Grunt.
 The original theme comes with quite a lot of CSS.
 To quickly change the basic colors Sass comes in handy.
 To develop, test and deploy our theme we need Grunt.
 If you know Grunt this should be an easy ride.
 If you don't, I'm sorry, but you have to do some learning before using this repository.

 ## Dependencies